Microsoft 365 Business Frequently Asked Questions

 What should customers and partners know before running Microsoft 365 Business within their organization?

-Customers that wish to experience the complete capabilities of Microsoft 365 Business must be running Windows 7, 8.1 or 10 Pro* on their existing desktops.
-Customers who use on-premises Active Directory must switch to cloud identity and management as part of their deployment.
+Customers that wish to experience the complete capabilities of Microsoft 365 Business must be running Windows 7, 8.1 or 10 Pro2 on their existing desktops.
+Customers who use on-premises Active Directory to enable login to PCs will switch devices over cloud identity and management as part of their deployment.
 Existing Windows 10 Pro PCs should be running Creators Update if they have not already done so.

 What should customers consider when planning a Microsoft 365 Business deployment?